naiduarvind/gha-honeymarker/README.md

     # Required: Honeycomb API key - needed to send markers.
     apikey: ${{ secrets.BUILDEVENTS_APIKEY }}

-    # Required: the Honeycomb dataset to use.
+    # Required: The Honeycomb dataset to use.
     dataset: gha-honeymarker

-    # Optional:
+    # Optional: The identifier for the marker.
     type: ${{ github.workflow }}

-    # Optional:
+    # Optional: The message describing the marker.
     message: ${{ github.run-id}}-${{ job.status }}